maboiteaspam/StreamObjectTransform/README.md

 ##### Generator

-If you define and use a class help to generate entities such,
+If you define and use a class helper to generate entities such,

 __File:__ /C/Fixture/Generator.php